The Governor's Residence

-Built on the Susquehanna River, the Pennsylvania Governor’s Residence is a two and one half story Georgian Style home.
-Designed by architect George Ewing and completed in the 1968.
-The 28,600 square foot home has 32 rooms.
-It has served as home to eight Governors and their families.
+Built on the Susquehanna River, the Pennsylvania Governor’s Residence is a 30,000-square-foot Georgian Style home designed by architect George Ewing.
+Completed in 1968, it has served as a home to eight governors and their families.

-The first floor of the Residence serves as a museum which houses both temporary and permanent art exhibits, decorative art, and artifacts reflecting the rich history and cultural heritage of our magnificent commonwealth.
-The second floor historically served as private living quarters for the Governor and First Lady.
+The first floor of the Residence houses both temporary and permanent art exhibits, decorative art, and artifacts reflecting the rich history and cultural heritage of our magnificent commonwealth.

-The American and Pennsylvania flags were first raised at the executive mansion in February 1969, and the first tour day was in June of that same year.
+The American and Pennsylvania flags were first raised at the executive mansion in February 1969, and the first day of public tours was in June of that same year.